onflow/flow/docs/content/kitty-items/start.md

 😸 Kitty Items has started! 😸
 ```

-Congratulations, your own instance of Kitty Items is now running locally and conneccting to the testnet.
+Congratulations, your own instance of Kitty Items is now running locally and connecting to the testnet.

 ## Open Kitty Items